Searching for help? Check out the FAQ!

 I have decided not continue the harmattan version due to the decision of Nokia not to sell the n9 in germany.
 Without any device directly available to the end user i just don't see an audience for my application.
 However, Symbian will still be supported.

-I got a Nokia C7 phone as part of the Qt Ambassador program.
-While i initially never expected to be interested in Symbian^3 the lack of a MeeGo plattform caused me to port CacheMe to Symbian^3.
-Symbian^3 was the first platform to support a magnetometer (magnetic compass).
+Symbian^3 is currently the primary platform for CacheMe and e.g. supports the magnetometer on many devices (magnetic compass).
 The free Symbian^3 version has a time limit while the version distributed through the OVI store hasn't.
-Furthermore the free version is mainly to let people test new features.
-Once cacheme is more mature, these free versions will not be built, anymore.
+Furthermore the free version is mainly there to let people test new features.
+In the future these free versions will not be built, anymore.

 Symbian^1 has significant memory limitaions over Symbian^3 and you should be aware that installing the required Qt libraries on your device may require ~13MB free storage space on the internal C: storage.